AlaaAAlghwiri/Alaa-Alghwiri/content/authors/admin/_index.md

     - course: PhD in Industrial Engineering
       institution: University of Akron
       year: 2017
-    - course: Msc in Industrial Engineerin
+    - course: Msc in Industrial Engineering
       institution: University of Akron
       year: 2014
     - course: BSc in Mechanical Engineering